ucbepic/TWIX/readme.md

   - `result_folder` (str): The path to store results.
   - `LLM_model_name` (str, optional): Specify the LLM model name.
 - **Returns:**
-  - `list`: A list of predicted phrases.
+  - `list`: A list of predicted fields.
 TWIX also writes the results in the local result folder, naming the file as `twix_key.txt`.
   - `cost` (float): The cost incurred during the function call.
 ---